GoogleChrome/developer.chrome.com/site/en/blog/wasm-debugging-2019/index.md

 ## The future

 There is still quite a bit of work to do though.
 For example, on the tooling side, ~~Emscripten (Binaryen) and~~ wasm-pack (wasm-bindgen) doesn't support updating DWARF information on transformations they perform yet.
 For now, they won't benefit from this integration.

 And on the Chrome DevTools side, we'll be evolving integration more over time to ensure a seamless debugging experience, including:

-- Resolving variable names
+* Resolving variable names
-- Pretty-printing types
+* Pretty-printing types
-- Evaluating expressions in source languages
+* Evaluating expressions in source languages
-- …and much more!
+* …and much more!

 Stay tuned for future updates!

 {% Aside %}
-_Updated 2020-06-19_:
+*Updated 2020-06-19*:

 The original blog post used to state that Emscripten doesn't support DWARF yet.
 This has been fixed since, and Emscripten preserves debug information end-to-end, throughout any transformations and optimisations.
 {% endAside %}

-{% partial 'devtools/reach-out.md' %}
+{% partial 'devtools/en/reach-out.md' %}
-{% partial 'devtools/engineering-blog.md' %}
+{% partial 'devtools/en/engineering-blog.md' %}